jonyeezs/PiggyBanker/README.md

 If this ever kicks off well with her, the spreadsheet can be changed to something more of a database structure.

+Note: the amounts should be in pure numeric text.

 This is the, strict, spreadsheet layout

 ![](spreadsheet_example_for_readme.png)